smr547/pbs_demo/raijin_pbs_tips.md

 ## Experiment with your jobs scripts

-Experiment with your job scripts to guage memory usage, run time, CPU utilisation and to find bugs.
+Experiment with your job scripts to gauge memory usage, run time, CPU utilisation and to find bugs.
 One great way to test the job script is to use an interactive batch session.

 ## Interactive batch session